 Your patterns are so darn long, doesn't this mean they are super complicated?
 And why are you making me use so much paper and ink?
 That's not cool!

-No, it doesn't mean they're super complicated, it just means I try to give you everything you'll need to make the item - often including full technique photo tutorials, construction process photos, modification notes, etc. All that extra info which takes up space is there to help you have the best knitting experience possible!
-Secondly, you're not meant to print every page of leethal patterns!
+It doesn't mean they're super complicated, it just means I try to give you everything you'll need to make the item - often including full technique photo tutorials, construction process photos, modification notes, etc. All that extra info which takes up space is there to help you have the best knitting experience possible!
+You're not meant to print every page of my patterns!
 The cover pages are always just photos, and there are often several pages of technique tutorials which you may or may not need, so look through the pattern on your screen first before hitting print.
 Also, if you can read through the notes and techniques, etc, on your screen, and print only the pattern itself, that usually only takes up 2-4 pages or so.
 And, the pdf format has a large font size, perfect for reading on a laptop screen, tablet, or even a phone screen (zoomed in a bit), so if you knit near an electronic device, you need no paper or ink at all!

 I see that a lot of your patterns are for any gauge - does that mean I'll have to do tons of math and figuring things out for myself?